asantibanez/laravel-eloquent-state-machines/README.md

 To do so, we must override the `beforeTransitionHooks()` and `afterTransitionHooks()` methods in our state machine accordingly.

-Both transition hooks methods must return a keyed array with the state and an array of callbacks/closures to be executed.
+Both transition hooks methods must return a keyed array with the state as key, and an array of callbacks/closures to be executed.

-> NOTE: The keys for the array must be the `$from` states.
+> NOTE: The keys for beforeTransitionHooks() must be the `$from` states.
+> NOTE: The keys for afterTransitionHooks() must be the `$to` states.

 Example